Interview With Lucinda Ruh

 Q: I've got to start with an obvious question I'm sure you've been asked so many times, you're probably sick to death of answering it.
 You are one of the best spinners the world has ever seen.
 Denise Biellmann, Nathalie Krieg and Stephane Lambiel are all exquisite spinners as well.
 Is there something in the water in Switzerland the rest of the world doesn't know about?

-A: I am the best spinner in the world in history because I am the longest spinner being in the Guinness Book of Records and also the fastest clocking at 6 revolutions a minute which is 360 rpm!
+A: I am the best spinner in the world in history because I am the longest spinner being in the Guinness Book of Records and also the fastest clocking at six revolutions a minute which is three hundred and sixty rotations per minute!
 I also am the one who created most of the spin positions being done now and many that skaters still cannot replicate.
 You see many of mine, especially my famous pancake spin which I think needs to be called the Lucinda spin!
 Unfortunately I wouldn't be able to say it is anything Swiss as I was only born there and I rather grew up in France, Japan, China, Canada and the United States.
-However if you count Swiss DNA ... then maybe that it is. :):)
+However if you count Swiss DNA, then maybe that it is.

 Q: Who do you think is the best spinner skating today?